localdevices/pyorc/docs/user-guide/cross_section/index.rst

 You need:

-1) a camera configuration (i.e. containing all perspective information)
+1. a camera configuration (i.e. containing all perspective information)
-1) an image from the camera of interest, that fits with the established camera configuration
+2. an image from the camera of interest, that fits with the established camera configuration.
+This image can also be derived through processing a video, e.g. taking the mean (to reduce background noise), or the intensity range (increasing visibility of moving/changing pixels, i.e. moving water).
-3) a cross section, e.g. stored in a shapefile as 3d (x, y, z) points.
+3. a cross section, e.g. stored in a shapefile or csv file as 3d (x, y, z) points.

 If you are able to use the API within python, you can easily visualize these all together.
 We'll use here an example of a small concrete channel.